-All 17 business premises built as part of the latest phase of Nansledan are now let or under offer, with more planned.
+All 17 shops and offices built as part of the latest phase of Nansledan are now let or under offer, with more planned.

 The latest commercial units have all been constructed by CG Fry & Son, who are part of the consortium of South West companies building Nansledan with the Duchy of Cornwall.